gzuri/find-finished-series/README.md

-# find-finished-series
+# Introduction
+This apps searches all sub-folders from any given folders for finished series.

+Options:
+- dir - starting search folder
-This small app searches the given root and finds all subfolders that don't have files newer than desired date.
+- days - find series that don't have a newer episode than the option
-By design it is used to find all finished series.
+- ignorePartial - ignore that folder has missing episodes
+- moveDest - moves finished series to another location
+- remove - removes original after move

 ## Usage
 ```